-This year a couple of my friends and I organized a meetup devoted to data science, where I also was a speaker, and was giving advices on how to start efficiently.
+This year a couple of my friends and I organized a meetup devoted to data science, where I also was a speaker, and was giving advice on how to start efficiently.

 And still, what’s wrong with data science?

-Real world data science is probably 5% of having fun with cool machine learning models and 95% of preparing raw data.
-Raw data may be not only dirty, but may also be hardly suitable for X-Y objective that can be solved by ML algorithms.
-(Though it’s VERY interesting to turn real-world problems in ML ones).
+Real-world data science is probably 5% of having fun with cool machine learning models and 95% of preparing raw data.
+Raw data may be not only dirty but may also be hardly suitable for X-Y objectives that can be solved by ML algorithms.

-Another part of data scientist job is endless loop of putting forward, checking hypotheses that may or may not improve the model.
-Every job has a routine parts, but as for me, this can be much more boring than the most boring bugfix in the life of a frontend developer.
-Have you ever heard of “data monkey” ?
+Another part of a data scientist's job is the endless loop of putting forward, and checking hypotheses that may or may not improve the model.
+Every job has a routine part, but for me, this can be much more boring than the most boring bugfix in the life of a frontend developer.

-Furthermore, it can be so boring, that there are algorithms that were created to fight against this routine: they are looking for optimal combination of features transform, learning algos and their hyperparameters.
+Furthermore, it can be so boring, that there are algorithms that were created to fight against this routine: they are looking for an optimal combination of features transformation, learning algorithms, and their hyperparameters.

-What I see is that data science market is not big comparing to web and mobile development from the outsourcing point of view.
+What I see is that the data science market is not big compared to web and mobile development from the outsourcing point of view.
 And I primarily look exactly from this point.

-I’m sure this order of things will change in not very distant future but the content of DS job will change as well.
+I’m sure this order of things will change in not very distant future but the content of the DS's job will change as well.

 DS is at least 1/3 about statistics.
 And statistics is a great place for deceiving yourself and others.
-Any result obtained on one data set can be spoiled on another due to many reasons starting with real world changes and ending with simply poor modelling.
+Any result obtained on one data set can be spoiled on another due to many reasons starting with real-world changes and ending with simply poor modeling.
 The difference may be too slight and can make the job completion criterion very misty.

-Frankly, me and a couple of my friends had an idea of outsourcing data science jobs.
+Frankly, I and a couple of my friends had the idea of outsourcing data science jobs.
 Supercharge civilized western countries with the preterhuman powers of Russian mathematicians to be more detailed.
-But after some discussions with developers and owners of outsourcing companies I came to a conclusion that there are better options.
+But after some discussions with developers and owners of outsourcing companies I came to the conclusion that there are better options.

 And one more thing.

-I’m sure that almost any experienced developer with math background is able to more or less succeed in solving problem of forecasting with machine learning stack.
-It will be just like smoking one more framework.
+I’m sure that almost any experienced developer with a math background is able to more or less succeed in solving the problem of forecasting with a machine learning stack.
+It will be just like smoking yet another framework.